daveaseeman/SeeminglyCreative/README.md

-Cameron-Craig-Application
+Product Engineer Application
 =========================

-This is a cover-page site I made for a job application to a Product Engineer position through the recruiting firm *Cameron Craig*.
+This is a cover-page site I made while applying to Product Design/Development Engineering jobs.